tdnam/aldi_crawler/README.md

 **Aldi crawler**
-This is a Python Scrapy Spider to craw Aldi website Grocery menu </br>
+This is a Python Scrapy Spider to crawl Aldi website Grocery menu </br>

 **Requirements:**
 Python 3